OrdinaryMagician/kirin_m/README.md

 Fight your enemies with your own body.
 This shouldn't be very effective considering **Kirin**'s physical form, but it's helpful in a pinch.

 Primary fire alternates between two quick jabs and a hook.
 This has some decent staggering potential, and can quickly push back small foes.
 Secondary fire opts for a swift side-sweeping kick.
 This is where **Kirin**'s lower body strength shines, pushing real hard against rows of enemies.
-This kick can also be quickly delivered while using other weapons through a dedicated keybind.

 The reload and zoom functions allow you to block and parry respectively.
 Blocking is mostly effective, thanks to the armored lining of your suit, especially around the cuffs.
 Parrying, if timed well, will leave an enemy stunned for a short period of time, upon which any damage to them is amplified.
 It is not possible to parry projectiles, you are not **Demo-chan**, nor know exactly how they can even do such a thing.